Jbleezy/BO2-Reimagined/README.md

 * Added option to change action slot area
 * Added option to enable or disable fog
 * Added option to enable or disable depth of field
-* Added option to change level of detail
 * Added option in private match lobby to enable or disable character dialog

 ## HUD